knpuniversity/symfony-journey/knpu/container/compiler-passes.md

 [[[ code('') ]]]

-The `build()` method of every bundle is called early, and is used almost entirely just to add compile passes.
+The `build()` method of every bundle is called early, and is used almost entirely just to add compiler passes.
 So what's the point of compiler passes?
 Why not just do any container modifications in the extension class?

 The special thing about a compiler pass is that when it's called, the entire